Som-Energia/somenergia-tomatic/doc/userguides.md

 _Note:
 The target of those guides were our staff.
 That's why those tutorials are either in Catalan or Spanish.
-Also because of that the videos are stored in our coorporate Google Drive and are not accessible to every one.
+Also because of that, the videos are stored in our coorporate Google Drive and are not accessible to every one.
 We have no reason to keep them private, just few time to publish them.
 If you need them, just do a request._